Andorbal/andorbal.github.io/_posts/2015-01-17-aspnet-on-linux-03-project.markdown

 Build and run scripts
 ---------------------

 We can run our application, but as it is we'll have to stop and restart the server after each change we make.
-Instead, what we want to do is have that done for us.
+Restarting is quick, but even a few seconds adds up over time.
+It would be nice if the server could restart itself after we make some changes.
 This is where [nodemon](http://nodemon.io/) comes in.
 Nodemon watches for file changes and restarts a script when it detects them.

 If you want to see this working, run the following command: